pivotal/docs-tap/tap-gui/plugins/app-live-view-springcloudgateway.md

 To navigate to the **API Success Rate** page, the user can select the **API Success Rate** option from the **Information Category** drop-down menu.
-The API success rate page displays the total successes, average response time and max response time for the gateway routes.
+The API success rate page displays the total successes, average response time, and max response time for the gateway routes.
 It also displays the details of each successful route path.